Battle of Voronezh (1942)

+The battle was marked by heavy urban fighting, and ferocious street-fighting, showing what was to come at the Battle of Stalingrad.

 Battle

 The German attack had two objectives.
 One was to seed confusion about the ultimate goals of the overall campaign.
 There was widespread feeling by almost all observers, especially Soviet high command, that the Germans would reopen their attack on Moscow that summer.
 By strongly attacking toward Voronezh, near the site of the German's deepest penetration the year before, it would hide the nature of the real action taking place far to the south.
 Soviet forces sent to the area to shore up the defenses would not be able to move with the same speed as the Germans, who would then turn south and leave them behind.
 The other purpose was to provide an easily defended front line along the river, providing a strong left flank that could be protected with relatively light forces.

 The plan involved forces of Army Group South, at this time far north of their ultimate area of responsibility.
-The attack would be spearheaded by the 4th Panzer Army under the command of General Hermann Hoth.
+The attack would be spearheaded by the 4th Panzer Army under the command of General Hermann Hoth and supported by elements of the 2nd Army under the command of General Maximilian von Weichs (and General Hans von Salmuth from July 14th).
 Hoth's highly mobile forces would move rapidly eastward to Voronezh and then turn southeast to follow the Don to Stalingrad.
 As the 4th moved out of the city, the slower infantry forces of the Second Army following behind them would take up defensive positions along the river.
 The plan called for the 2nd to arrive just as the 4th had cleared the city, and Hoth was under orders to avoid any street-to-street fighting that might bog down their progress.